liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

         ((GetEntriesScreenlet) getParent()).onItemClicked(_entries.get(position));
     }

+This method is analogous to the `onItemClick` method in `GetGuestbooksView`, retrieving the selected entry instead of the selected guestbook.

 That's it!
 Now you're ready to use the Get Entries Screenlet alongside the Get Guestbooks Screenlet.
-The following articles conclude with both Screenlets working together in harmony.
+The following section of this Learning Path concludes with both Screenlets working together in harmony.